agileox/assignmentSpark/README.md

 # Spark Assignment for Coding assignment from Quantexa
-repositories for spark-scala assignment
+This is the spark-scala assignment repositories for keeping all codes for reference and evaluation.

-## Date
+### Date
 21/10/2024

 # Description

 # Method